 In addition to promoting safety, personal fitness and fun, WOW consistently represents a positive message surrounding goal setting, hard work, and self confidence.
 During weekly practices throughout the school year, members work diligently on learning and refining new skills, improving their routines, and trying out some new challenges.
 Learning to spin plates, juggle scarves, rings, balls and clubs.
 They move on to technical riding of a unicycle, and mastering specific skills such as walking on stilts, and balancing on walking globes, are all great challenges which improve physical skills such as balance and coordination and teach many life long lessons in patience, concentration, self motivation, and perseverance.
 WOW performers are encouraged to carry these skills over into their academic endeavors as well.

 The Woodside One Wheelers focus is on teamwork, cooperation, and building leadership skills.
 There is a strong sense of unity and trust among the performers who encourage and inspire each other on a daily basis.
 It is that trust built through the friendships that the riders forge as they work together in unicycle performance routines that embraces our safety standards with each member.
-We require that each rider wear an approved helmet along with wrist, elbow and knee pads during practices and performances.
+We require that each rider wear an approved helmet along with wrist, elbow and knee pads at ALL practices and performances.
 Participation in local and national performances teaches poise, problem solving skills, communication and self-confidence.